Fully quantum fluctuation theorems: A quantum fluctuation theorem

 As the reader may have noticed, we have written $Z(H^i_S)$ and $Z(H^f_S)$ in (\ref{Preliminary}) rather than the more generally valid $Z(H^i_{S'})$ and $Z(H^f_{S'})$.
 To obtain the former we can assume that $H^{i}_{S'} = H^{i}_{S}\otimes \hat{1}_B + \hat{1}_S\otimes H_{B}$ and $H^{f}_{SB} = H^{f}_{S}\otimes \hat{1}_B + \hat{1}_S\otimes H_{B}$, and thus $Z(H^{i}_{S'}) = Z(H^{i}_S)Z(H_B)$ and $Z(H^{f}_{S'}) = Z(H^{f}_S)Z(H_B)$.

 One may observe that the right hand side of (\ref{Preliminary}) is similar to Crooks' quantum operation time reversal \cite{Crooks08} (not to be confused with the time reversals $\mathcal{T}$ or the mapping $\ominus$ discussed in the next section) and closely related to Petz recovery channel \cite{Petz86,Petz88,Barnum02,Hayden04}, where a relation to work extraction was identified recently \cite{Wehner15}.
-For further comments, see Appendix \ref{SecPetzRecovery}.
+See also the discussion on time-reversals for quantum channels in \cite{Ticozzi09}.
+For further comments on this topic, see Appendix \ref{SecPetzRecovery}.

 The approach of this investigation can be compared with another construction that also focuses on quantum channels \cite{Albash13,Rastegin13}, where the starting point is to assume a property of a channel (unitality) and derive fluctuation relations for the resulting probability distribution for suitable classes of initial and final measurements that sandwich the channel (see also the generalization in \cite{Rastegin14}).
+Sequences of channels are considered in \cite{Manzano15}.

 Although (\ref{Preliminary}) indeed can be regarded as a kind of quantum Crooks relation, it does suffer from an inherent flaw.
 The swap between $V$ and $V^{\dagger}$ means that we invert the entire evolution of all involved systems, including the heat bath.
 Apart from assuming an immense level of control, this assumption does not quite fit with the spirit of Crooks relation.
 The latter only assumes a reversal of the time-schedule of the control parameters, not a reversal of the entire evolution.
 In the following we will resolve this issue by invoking time-reversal symmetry.